Mikael2983/OC_P9_Develop_web_application_using_Django/README.md

 ### 1. Clone the Repository

-First, open the command prompt in the folder where you want to drop the clone clone this repository to your local machine.
+First, open the command prompt in the folder where you want to drop the clone.

+clone this repository to your local machine.

 ```bash